 Click on the images to download the final report with recommendations and the action poster

 Irrigation is promoted for having higher productivity than rainfed agriculture.
 Productivity depends on the use of chemicals, which is increasingly called into question for its impacts on public health and the environment.
 This dependence can also lock farmers into a cycle of debt.

 It is a matter of reinventing agricultural approaches and practices with a view to environmental sustainability.

 Through our actions in the field and our workshops, we aim to promote the development of agroecological practices in irrigated schemes.

 To do this, we inventory and characterise the agroecological practices employed in irrigated systems, and measure their socio-economic and agro-environmental impacts and performances.
 We analyse the conditions for success and factors that block agroecological transitions.

 Our areas of action and focus are the Maghreb, South-East Asia and West Africa.

-- Inventory and characterization of the agroecological practices in the irrigated systems
+- Inventory and characterisation of agroecological practices in irrigated systems (in French)

 - Synthesis of inventories and agroecological practices (in French)

 Another useful link: Agroecology: methods to assess its development conditions and effects (in French)